Warning message

 • Honorary status: As a clinician, a title holder is considered to hold honorary status with ANU, and does not establish any employment relationship with the University.
 The appointment does not alter any existing employment relationship with another organisation or institution.

-What is the role of each committee in the conferral of academic title?
+What is the role of the committee in the conferral of academic title?

-The School of Medicine and Psychology Appointment Renewal and Clinical Promotion Committee will make a recommendation to the Director of the the School to decide on:
+The School of Medicine and Psychology Appointment Renewal and Promotion Committee consider applications:

-• Promotion to Academic Full Title Level B-D.
+• Promotion to Honorary Academic Clinical and Full Title Levels B-D.

 What information should be included in my Curriculum Vitae?

-Please use the CV template provided when updating your CV.
+Please use the CV template provided when updating and submitting your CV.

 How do I assess my achievements relative to opportunity?